 Stucco has great impact resistance, and usually weathers a hail storm without issue.
 If there is damage in a larger storm, it is typically isolated to corners and near window ledges.
 Since these blemishes can be patched rather than replacing the entire siding, repair costs tend to be lower.
 Those factors make stucco a very popular choice in the hail-prone regions of Colorado (such as this ski home shown at right which was built in Vail, CO).

 Concrete Siding, like HardiePlank siding, tends to also have superior impact resistance.
 These products use wood fibers set in concrete to mimic the look of wood while offering greatly reduced maintenance.
-If these products do become damaged in a hail storm, it is likely that only the edges will chip.
-The durability, combined with a classic look that can fool many into thinking it's genuine wood siding, make this an excellent siding option.
+If these products do become damaged in a hail storm, only the edges will likely chip.
+The durability, combined with a classic look that can fool many into thinking it’s genuine wood siding, makes this an excellent siding option.